unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 ### <a name="tileproperties"></a> Tile Properties ###

 Edit the **tile.properties** file in *new-project/src/main/resources/*.
-This file specifies parameters for use by Guice, such as:
+This file specifies parameters for use by Guice, such as the location of your layer and annotation directories.
+Additional Spark parameters are available for on-demand tile generation and data drill down:

 - The location of your Spark master
 - The name under which the Aperture Tiles web service should appear in the Spark web interface.
 - The home directory of Spark
 - Any JARs you want to add to the Spark context
-- The location of your map, layer and annotation directories

 ### <a name="layers"></a> Layers ##